 Albert Einstein

-When I looked at data from men who took our Gender Roles Test, I saw some old-school attitudes that I am hoping will change (surprisingly, in younger men, not older), and some positive trends.
-Here’s how attitudes towards women pan out in men from different cohorts (results are in percentages; they reflect the proportion of men who agree with the statement):
+When I looked at data from men who took Queendom’s Gender Roles Test, I noticed a mix of traditional, old-school attitudes among younger men—attitudes I hope will evolve over time—alongside some encouraging positive trends.
+Here’s a breakdown of how men from different age groups view women (percentages indicate the proportion of men who agree with each statement):

 Evidently, the attitude a man adopts towards women depends a great deal on how he was raised.
-My uncle grew up with two sisters – and he’s much more in touch with his emotions and his feminine side than they are.
-In contrast, my highly traditional and conservative (former) colleague grew up in a home where he was made to believe that a woman’s role is in the home, and where his father expected to be waited upon – which is why he was stunned and annoyed when I refused to wash his dishes after he ate his lunch.
+My uncle grew up with two sisters—and he’s much more in touch with his emotions and his feminine side than they are.
+In contrast, a highly traditional and conservative colleague I used to work with grew up in a home where he was made to believe that a woman’s role is in the home, and where his father expected to be waited upon—which is why he was stunned and annoyed when I refused to wash his dishes after he ate his lunch.

-But here’s what I’m seeing that gives me hope:
+But here’s what I’m seeing in the data that gives me hope:

 • Most traditional beliefs and potentially debasing attitudes towards gender roles and women in general decrease with age.

-• Men are OK with women who cross career and relationship barriers that were once considered taboo.
+• Men are okay with women who cross career and relationship barriers that were once considered taboo.

 • Men are determined to support their daughters’ aspirations, whatever they may be.